Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Discussion

 \subsection{Optimization Procedures for TV-AIL}

 Here we discuss optimization procedures for TV-AIL.
 Recall the objective of TV-AIL:

-Two optimization approaches can solve the above state-action distribution matching problem.
+There are two main optimization approaches to the above state-action distribution matching problem.
 First, we can utilize linear programming to solve the above optimization problem \emph{exactly} \citep{syed08lp, nived2021provably}.
-The main idea is to relax the optimization variable from $\pi$ to $d^{\pi}$, and solve the matching problem in the space of state-action distributions.
-In particular, we notice that the optimization objective and Bellman-flow constraints are linear with respect to $d^{\pi}$.
+The main idea is that relax the optimization variable from $\pi$ to $d^{\pi}$, and solve the matching problem in the space of state-action distributions.
+In particular, we observe that the optimization objective and Bellman-flow constraints are linear with respect to $d^{\pi}$.
 Thus, linear programming is applicable.
 Finally, we recover the optimal policy from the solved state-action distribution.
 Please see \citep{syed08lp, nived2021provably} for details.

-Second, we can utilize gradient-based methods to solve this optimization problem \emph{approximately}.
+Second, we can utilize gradient-based methods to solve this optimization problem \emph{approximately} \citep{syed07game, xu2021error}.
 This type of optimization approach is widely used in practice \citep{ho2016gail, ghasemipour2019divergence, ke2019imitation, Kostrikov19dac}.
-We utilize the min-max formulation for TV-AIL.
+We briefly introduce the approach in \citep{xu2021error} and defer interested readers to \citep{xu2021error} for more information.
+The main idea is to utilize the mini-max formulation for TV-AIL:

 where $\gC_{\TV}$ is the set of functions $c_h: \gS \times \gA \rar [-1, 1]$.
-Then our target is to solve the saddle point of the above min-max problem.
+Then our target is to solve the saddle point of the above mini-max problem.
 By the dual representation of policy value in \eqref{eq:value_dual_representation}, we see that the outer problem is to maximize the policy value of $\pi$ given the reward function $- c_h(s, a)$.
 For the inner optimization problem, we can use online gradient descent methods \citep{shalev12online-learning} so that we can finally reach an approximate saddle point.
 Formally, let us define the objective $f^{(t)}(c)$:

 where $\pi^{(t)}$ is the optimized policy at iteration $t$.
 Then the update rule for $c$ is:

 where $\eta^{(t)} > 0$ is the stepsize to be chosen later, and $\gP_{\gC_{\TV}}$ is the Euclidean projection on the set $\gC_{\TV}$, i.e., $\gP_{\gC_{\TV}} (c) := \argmin_{z \in \gC_{\TV}} \lnorm z- c \rnorm_2$.
 The above procedure is outlined in \cref{algo:main_aglorithm}.